kamilzierke/lilygottgotbeamlorav11v12/README.md

 ## Introduction

-This repository has been created to address the fragmentation of information and frequent misidentification of components related to the Lilygo TTGO T-Beam LoRa V1.1 and V1.2 boards.
+This repository has been created to address the fragmentation of information and frequent misidentification of components related to the Lilygo TTGO T-Beam LoRa V1.2 board.
 It aims to provide a detailed resource covering the components used in my unit, instructions on how to control them, and an overview of their capabilities.

 ## Components

-Here is a detailed list of components included on the Lilygo TTGO T-Beam LoRa V1.1/V1.2:
+Here is a detailed list of components included on the Lilygo TTGO T-Beam LoRa V1.2:

 | Component            | Model / Specification                                          | Image                                                                                                                        |
 |----------------------|----------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|